rkbk60/QuickFlick/README.md

 # QuickFlick

--- Minimal size Keyboard for Hackers --

-QuickFlick is minimal size keyboard made for hackers.
+QuickFlick is minimal size keyboard for any hackers.
-If you use terminal emulator or code editor in Android Phone, this app is maybe BEST choice.
+If you use terminal emulator or code editor in Android Phone, this app will be BEST choice.

 ## Features
 * Compact Height.